domini04/AI-Imposter/docs/backend_api.md

 ### In-Game Orchestration

 - **`POST /games/{gameId}/tally-answers`**
-  - **Description**: Triggered by a client when the answer submission timer expires.
-The backend validates the time and transitions the game state from `ANSWER_SUBMISSION` to `VOTING`.
-This includes moving all answers from the `pending_messages` subcollection to a publicly visible location.
+  - **Description**: Moves all answers from the hidden `pending_messages` subcollection to the public `messages` log and advances the game.
+Hosts normally rely on the timer-driven auto-trigger, but this endpoint remains available as a fallback.
   - **Authentication**: Required (Firebase ID Token).
   - **Request Body**: None.
   - **Response**: `204 No Content` on success.

 - **`POST /games/{gameId}/tally-votes`**
-  - **Description**: Triggered by a client when the voting timer expires.
-The backend validates the time, tallies the votes, processes eliminations, and transitions the game to the next round or ends the game.
+  - **Description**: Tallies votes, applies eliminations, and transitions to the next round or ends the game.
+With the new flow, the backend also auto-triggers this endpoint once all human players have voted; the route is kept for manual recovery.
   - **Authentication**: Required (Firebase ID Token).
   - **Request Body**: None.
   - **Response**: `204 No Content` on success.